 These sorts of accusations betray an unkind generalization about people’s motives.
 They assume that even the most innocent examples of cultural borrowing are the result of submerged racist impulses, of a subliminal desire to reduce other cultures to stereotypes.
 But would it not be more reasonable – and more charitable – to grant people the benefit of the doubt, to assume they simply wish to enjoy the products of another culture because they find them beautiful and worth learning about?

 Perhaps that young girl just likes the look of braids and hoop earrings.
 Maybe that novelist simply wants to tell a story that explores another culture or looks at the human condition from a different viewpoint.
-And when I eat at my favourite Indian-Canadian fusion restaurant, it’s not because I’m an imperialist secretly pining for the halcyon days of the Raj.
-It’s because I like to enjoy a nice curry now and then.
+And when I eat at my favourite Indian restaurant, it’s not because I’m a crypto-imperialist pining for the days of the Raj.
+It’s because I love a delicious Indian curry now and then.

 Cultures are fluid and porous